 Defending Media Freedom: The 20th Anniversary Conference

-The Society of Editors marks two decades of campaigning to protect and maintain press freedoms in the UK at its annual conference this year.
+The Society of Editors marked two decades of campaigning to protect and maintain press freedoms in the UK at its annual conference this year.

 Stationers' Hall, London

-Visit our Speakers page for a detailed list of speakers taking part
+Visit our Speakers page for a detailed list of speakers who took part

 Kamal Ahmed is Editorial Director of BBC News, responsible for the daily News Editors; Question Time; News Analysis and Explanation (including Reality Check and Long Reads); Radio 1 News including on digital platforms and Digital Current Affairs (including for BBC III).
 He also has responsibility for visual journalism, including data, graphics and the BBC News brand.